Cairi-S/vegan-Glasgow/documentation/TESTING.md

 EDIT REVIEW

-- Test that only logged in users can access the edit review page by manually typing in the route e.g. /review/edit STILL TO TEST WITH FAKE REST_ID
+- Test that only logged in users can access the edit review page by manually typing in the route e.g. /review/edit
 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
-- Check that clicking edit buttons on individual restaurant page and My Profile page re-routes user to the 'Edit Review' page and that the restaurant name and review body are autofilled.
+- Check that clicking edit buttons on individual restaurant page and My Profile page re-routes user to the 'Edit Review' page and that the restaurant name and review body are auto-filled.
 - Click the 'select restaurant' dropdown and make sure only the active restaurant is selectable.
 - Click the 'select rating' dropdown.
 Bug reported as not yet able to pre-fill this information.
 - Edit text in the 'What do you think?' box ensuring that the box size is adjustable for larger reviews.